-As described above, our executive compensation program seeks to align executive officers' long term interests with those of our stockholders to incentivize a long-term increase in stockholder value, and therefore does not specifically align the Company's performance measures with CAP (as defined by SEC rules) for a particular year.
-In accordance with Item 402(v) of Regulation S-K, we are providing the following graphic descriptions of the relationships between information presented in the Pay versus Performance table above, for each the three years ended December 31, 2022.
+As described above, our executive compensation program seeks to align named executive officers' long-term interests with those of our stockholders to incentivize a long-term increase in stockholder value, and therefore does not specifically align the Company's performance measures with CAP (as defined by SEC rules) for a particular year.
+In accordance with Item 402(v) of Regulation S-K, we are providing the following graphic descriptions of the relationships between information presented in the Pay versus Performance table above, for each of the four years ended December 31, 2023.